-Volunteers are vital to the success of the city and county’s commitment to provide quality parks and recreation programs and facilities to our citizens.
-Volunteers not only provide invaluable support, but they also bring new ideas, energy, and a community perspective to the future of parks and recreation.
+Volunteers are vital to the success of our parks.
+Volunteers not only provide valuable support, but they also bring new ideas, energy, and a community perspective to the future of parks.

 Volunteering offers a variety of wide-ranging benefits.
-By volunteering at our parks, trails, sports fields, and recreation centers, you can:
+By volunteering at our parks, trails, and green spaces, you can:

 Help build community.